Creating fantastic macrame projects doesn’t take much in terms of supplies, but it sure does take a lot of macrame cord!

-Another thing to consider before buying is whether you want natural fibers or synthetic fibers.
-Macrame cord is ready available in both, and each has its advantages and disadvantages.
+Another aspect to consider before buying is whether you want to craft with natural or synthetic fibers.
+Macrame cord is available in both forms, and each has its advantages and disadvantages.

 Natural fibers like cotton, wool, linen, jute, and hemp are the most common choices.
 They’re all biodegradable, making them an eco-friendly pick for crafters.
 However, they won’t stand up to the elements, so they’re not an ideal choice for outdoor projects.

 Most natural fibers are also easy to dye.
-You can always buy cord pre-dyed in different colors, but if you want to dye them at home you should stick to cotton, wool, or linen for the best results.
+You can always buy pre-dyed cord in different colors, but if you want to dye them yourself, you should stick to cotton, wool, or linen for the best results.

-Synthetic fibers like nylon, acrylic, paracord, polypropylene, and plastic are excellent choices for projects that will remain outside.
-Many are still relatively soft to the touch, but don’t expect the same feel as cotton or wool.
+Synthetic fibers like nylon, acrylic, paracord, polypropylene, and plastic are excellent choices for projects that will remain outdoors.
+Many are still relatively soft to the touch, but don’t expect the same cozy feel achieved with cotton or wool.

 If you’re not sure which one to buy, I’d recommend starting with a cotton macrame cord.
-It’s a great general-purpose rope, being soft, resistant, and forgiving for knotting-newbies.
+It’s a great general-purpose rope, because it’s soft, resistant, and forgiving for knotting-newbies.

 Best macrame cord to buy